nevencaplar/AGN-Variability-Simulations/README.md

 ---

-Parameters describing the Gaussian (normal) PDF for creation of the light curves The parameters are described with Equation 2 in the paper.
+Parameters describing the log-normal PDF for creation of the light curves The parameters are described with Equation 2 in the paper.

 	lambda_s_LN_in=0.000562341
 	sigma_LN_in=0.64

-- lambda_s_LN_in: mean of the normal distribution
+- lambda_s_LN_in: mean of the log-normal distribution.
+Note that this is linear value for the mean of the distribution, i.e., lamda_star=lambda_s_LN_in and not log(lamda_star)= lambda_s_LN_in.
-- sigma_LN_in: width of the normal distribution
+- sigma_LN_in: width of the log-normal distribution

 ---